JayBazuzi/Mobbing-Pattern-Language/README.md

 - It should not be obvious.
 If it were obvious, we wouldn't need to talk about it.

-- It should not be universal.
+- Ideally, it should not be universal.
 It applies in one context, but in another context it has zero or negative value.

-- It should be concrete and actionable.
+- Ideally, it should be concrete and actionable.
 Principles matter, but aren't part of the pattern language.

 These aren't hard rules, but the better patterns are likely to meet all three.